 Being born and brought up in Gujarat, I wasn’t introduced to Mallu films too early in my life.
 But, look at me today.
 I am sharing the best Malayalam hit movies list of all time as per my experience and suggesting people watch them at the same time.

-I was awestruck by the comedy movies produced in Malayalam film industry and became a huge fan of the likes of Mohanlal, Jayaram, and Sreenivasan.
+I was awestruck by the comedy movies produced in the Malayalam film industry and became a huge fan of the likes of Mohanlal, Jayaram, and Sreenivasan.
 Mostly, I used to skip the serious type of movies but when you have only one or two movies being telecast in a single day, you aren’t left with many options.

 Hence, I also watched Mammootty films featuring serious drama or action films.

 And, I am not comparing Bollywood cinema with Malayalam cinema but I would definitely suggest that Bollywood cinema must take some lessons from the Malayalam film industry.
-The art of cinema is far more superior in Kerala than Bollywood industry.
+The art of cinema is far superior in Kerala than the Bollywood industry.

 Today, I will share the best Malayalam hit movies list of all time that I recommend everyone to watch once in their life.

 List Best Malayalam Movies of All Time

 Malayalam films are actually a different style of cinema if you watch them carefully.
 They are not your typical masala flicks but try to stay close to reality.

 Yeah, there are some odd exceptions in Malayalam cinema too where you will see a Hero beating the shit out of 100 goons all by himself and unnecessary songs as well as item numbers.

 Yet, there are other films that purely boast about the art of cinema.
 Despite the artistic element, these films are not only watched but also adored by the mass.